Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 to eager execution.
 With the most recent versions of torch, this functionality is greatly improved with support to more operations and patterns.

-However, compile still has some limitations, which might lead to excessive recompilations
+However, compile still has some limitations, which might lead to excessive recompilations or failures to compile altogether.

-In Brevitas, we are adding support for compile in different point of the quantization pipeline, trying to find a good compromise between easiness-of-use, benefits in terms of speed-up, and broad compatibility.
+In Brevitas, we are adding support for compile in different point of the quantization pipeline, trying to find a good compromise between easiness-of-use, benefits in terms of speed-up, and compatibility.

 Currently, there are three main ways to leverage torch.compile with Brevitas, each with its own pro and cons.

-The first two of these approaches rely on newly introduce quant_inference_mode.
+The first two of these approaches rely on newly introduced quant_inference_mode.
-This mode should be used once quantization is finished, and the idea is to throw away some flexibility, which is not needed anymore, in exchange for slightly faster execution times.
+This mode should be used once quantization is finished, and the idea is to trade away some flexibility, which is not needed anymore at inference time, in exchange for slightly faster execution times.

 Full model compile + quant_inference_mode
 -----------------------------------------

 The first option is to compile the entire model after entering quant_inference_mode.
-This simplifies the compute graph that compile needs to optimize, as well as remove dependency from QuantTensor.
+Using quant_inference_mode simplifies the compute graph that compile needs to optimize, as well as drop the use of QuantTensor.
 The NamedTuple structure is not currently compatible with compile, and even the torch subclass tensors have some outstanding issues.

 This approach might grant the best performance, since the entire model is being optimized.
-On the negative side, model-specific issue might cause compile to fail.
-Similarly, it is easier to fall into too-many-recompilations issue, and the compile process might be extremely slow, which means taht it becomes beneficial only for long inference runs.
+On the negative side, model-specific issues might cause compile to fail.
+Similarly, it is easier to fall into too-many-recompilations issue, and the compile process might be extremely slow, which means that it becomes beneficial only for long inference runs.
 In this scenario, the user is responsible to compile the model, as in the example below:

 .. code-block:: python